ekylibre/ekylibre/doc/guides/installation-debian-stretch.md

-# Installation for developers on Debian 8 (Jessie)
+# Installation for developers on Debian 9 (Stretch)

 This a short explanation on installation steps for developers.